 Winter Can Be Hard For Diesel Engines

 Welcome back to our blog!
-Here at Kudos Luxury Import we want all of our customers to be prepared for the coming winter.
+Here at Luxury Import Auto Repair Specialist we want all of our customers to be prepared for the coming winter.
 As we all know, it gets pretty cold in St. Charles this time of year, and that cold persists for quite a while.
 In the past, we have given multiple tips on how to prepare your import for winter, but today we’re going to focus specifically on Volkswagen diesels.
 Diesel engines require a little extra attention in the winter, and we wanted to share a few tips with you to make sure that your VW is able to handle the cold without experiencing any issues.

 Get Your Import Serviced